If you have signs-symptoms with some fast facts as you may or may not know boobs cancer is very prevalent there.

 It usually is sort of hard and not something that you felt before so you just want to report any abnormalities now what do you alert your healthcare provider to and I know this is a topic that probably you’ve heard over the years you’ve seen how to examine your boobs.

-We were laying down and examining our boobs and then looking in the mirror and maybe examining in the shower when we’re standing and those are all good way to find something that’s comfortable for you what I want you to alert your health care provider about is any kind of lump hard knot or thickening inside the boobs or all the way up to the armpit or axilla and all the way up to your clavicle anything that just feels different doesn’t feel like the other side.
+We were laying down and examining our boobs and then looking in the mirror and maybe examining in the shower when we’re standing and those are all good way to find something comfortable for you what I want you to alert your health care provider about is any kind of lump hard knot or thickening inside the boobs or all the way up to the armpit or axilla and all the way up to your clavicle anything that just feels different doesn’t feel like the other side.

-I also want you to be aware of how your boobs look if you look and compare both your boobs normally your left and your right boob are not going to be exactly the same so you kind of know that is your norm but if you notice an abnormal swelling a warmth to the boob in one area a redness or darkening of the boob that’s something to take a little closer look at and alert your health care provider.
+I also want you to be aware of how your boobs look if you look and compare both your boobs normally your left and your right boob are not going to be the same so you kind of know that is your norm but if you notice an abnormal swelling a warmth to the boob in one area a redness or darkening of the boob that’s something to take a little closer look at and alert your health care provider.